thayton/thayton.github.io/_drafts/puppeteer.md

 </select>
 ```

-There's one catch here: the value for the `name` attribute is not constant.
+But there's a catch: the value for the `name` attribute is not consistant.
 In other words, we can't just hardcode
 the `name` value in our code because it changes each time we perform a new search.

 Taking all of this into account, we create a `setMaxPageSize()` function that locates the name value using a
 regex to search the page source HTML which we access via [page.content](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagecontent){:target="_blank"}.
-Then we select the maximum page size from the dropdown and then wait for the old results table to detach
+Then we select the maximum page size from the dropdown and then wait for the old results table to be updated.

+How do we determine when the results table has updated?
+By waiting until the current table detaches from the DOM.
-from the DOM as a signal that the new results table has been dynamically loaded in place of the old one:
+We'll take that as a signal that the new results table has been loaded into place:

 ```javascript
 async function setMaxPageSize(page) {